ben-laufer/RNA-seq/README.md

 ## Quality Control

 The `03-QC.sh` script is the final step in the process, which a generates a html report and places the gene count matrices into a single folder.
 It requires `03-multiqc_config.yaml` to be placed in the same folder and you can edit this file to contain your project information.

+## Differential Gene Expression Analysis

+The `04-limma-voom.R` script provides an example of a differential gene expression analysis pipeline in R.